Azure/azure-hanaonazure-cli-extension/README.md

 # Install

-To install this extension just use the CLI extension add command
+To install this extension just use the CLI extension add command:

 ```
-az extension add --source $LATES_RELEASE
+az extension add --source $LATEST_RELEASE
 ```

 # Usage

-To list all hanainstances for the subscription
+To list all hanainstances for the subscription:

 ```
 az hanainstance list
 ```

-To show details about a specific hana instance
+To show details about a specific hana instance:

 ```
 az hanainstance show --resource-group $RESOURCE_GROUP --instance-name $HANA_INSTANCE_NAME
 ```